British Rail Class 59: 1990 derailment in Canada

-One of the ARC Southern locomotives damaged while being tested before delivery.
+One of the ARC Southern locomotives was damaged while being tested before delivery.
 On 13 September 1990 two locomotives were being tested on EMD's test track at London, Ontario.
 59102 failed to stop at the end of the line and ran through a trap point which protected the exit to the main line.
 It derailed and came to a stop at an angle on the embankment.
 It was recovered and returned to the factory where it was repaired.

 1991 mega-train trial

 A trial was held on the night of 25/26 May 1991 to test the operation of longer trains from Merehead.
 The train consisted of 115 wagons weighing 12108 t and 5415 ft long.
 59005 was at the front and 59001 positioned as a mid-train helper.
 It was worked to the junction with the main line at Witham Friary in two parts.
 59001 buffer-locked with a wagon which derailed.
 Later in the journey a coupling broke.
 The trial was halted but concluded that such a 'mega-train' could be operated subject to some modifications.
 A commemorative plaque was later fitted to 59005.